Guilty Gear: Synopsis

 The story is set in a world where magic has replaced almost every aspect of modern-day technology.
-But through its dire consequences leading up to the creation of the gears, the world has nearly become a post-apocalyptic environment due to Crusades’ effects on the world.
-But even though the world is still recovering, much work is still needed to be done and the mysteries behind the creation of the gears have yet to be resolved.
+But through its dire consequences leading up to the creation of a race of magic-infused creatures known as "Gears", the world has nearly become a post-apocalyptic environment due to Crusades' effects on the world.
+Although the world is still recovering, much work is still needed to be done and the mysteries behind the creation of the Gears have yet to be resolved.

-The story mostly focuses on Sol Badguy, a brash bounty hunter and die hard Queen enthusiast who, feeling guilty of his past creations which in turn, results in him becoming a gear, decides to make up for his own actions through fighting them whilst keeping his own identity a secret.
+The story mostly focuses on Sol Badguy, a brash bounty hunter and die hard Queen enthusiast who, feeling guilty of his past creations which in turn, results in him becoming a Gear, decides to make up for his own actions through fighting them whilst keeping his own identity a secret.
 However, his own reluctance to help others, as well as his selfish actions, often attracts the attention of Ky Kiske, his own rival and former comrade, who tries to get into fights with him whenever annoyed.
-Throughout the story, Sol enacts his own vengeance upon That Man, who is mainly the cause behind most of the series conflicts, through killing him.
+Throughout the story, Sol enacts his own vengeance upon "That Man", who is mainly the cause behind most of the series' conflicts, through killing him.

-As the series progresses, much of his past is revealed, along with his connections with That Man, as well as his long lost fiancé, Aria.
+As the series progresses, much of his past is revealed, along with his connections with "That Man", as well as his long lost fiancée, Aria Hale.
 With it, Sol begins to realize that his own past is what deeply conflicts him the most, and through his past rivalries with Ky, as well as his relationships with the other characters, helps to overcome the enemy that he sorely sought to destroy in the first place.

+A recurring theme throughout the franchise is redemption, with many of the characters' story arcs revolve around attempting to clear their name and is also presented as a religious motif mainly related to Christianity.
+Other recurring themes reflect upon real world issues, such as the destructive consequences of wars, racial prejudice, and the dangers of unchecked scientific progress.